 Marine biology involves the study of life in the oceans.
-Someone holding a Ph.D. in this field studies various kinds of marine life, writes about his findings, heads up research projects, and teaches others (generally as a professor in a university setting).
-The average salary of a marine biologist can range from $33,000 all the way up to $140,000, or about $2,750 to $11,667 a month, according to information from the Bureau of Labor Statistics.
+Someone holding a Ph.D. in this field studies various kinds of marine life, writes about his findings, heads up research projects and teaches others (generally as a professor in a university setting).
+The average salary of a marine biologist can range, with Indeed.com reporting an average salary of $50,307.
+Information from the United States Department of Labor Bureau of Labor Statistics (BLS), which places marine biologists under the category of zoologists and wildlife biologists, places the average at $64,650 per year.
 A marine biologist's salary can vary greatly based on a number of factors.

 Video of the Day